MOST RECENT ‘Crossing the Water’

 Elizabeth Taylor, Librarian: “Describes the journey of two Irish lads from the trouble torn Ireland of the 1920s to the end of the Second World War; plus, the decisions they must make in loyalty and love.
 A great read for book groups.”

-IN PREPARATION: “The Cardinal’s Hat”
+New release: “The Cardinal’s Hat”

 Across Europe, hate preachers are recruiting for Holy War… though they will end up killing those of their own faith and destroying a great civilisation.
 The resulting chaos will make a humble Anatolian fisherman rich beyond his wildest dreams when he smuggles refugees away from the conflict.
 Sounds familiar?
 Think again: the year is 1200 and the fourth crusade is about to depart…